menchelab/BioProfilingNotebooks/README.md

-# analysisRMP
+# BioProfilingNotebooks

-Demonstration of the use of robust statistics for morphological cell profiling using high-content imaging.
+Demonstration of the use of BioProfiling.jl and robust statistics for morphological cell profiling using high-content imaging.

+## Prerequisites

+* Create a subfolder called `fig`
+* Create a subfolder called `data`

 ## Running the code using Docker